 Certification: CE/ISO 9001/GRI GT13/ASTM

-If you have any questions about us or our products, please feel free to contact us.
+If you have any questions about our company or products, please feel free to contact us.

 3、Can we provide samples?
 Is there a charge?

-Yes, we can provide samples free of charge, but we won't cover the shipping costs.
+Yes, we can provide complimentary samples, but we are unable to cover the shipping costs.

-If you place an order after confirming the sample, we will refund the shipping fee or a portion of the order value.
+If you place an order after confirming the sample, we will refund the shipping fee or apply it as a discount to your order value.

 leave a message